Admissions

 - A non-nursing baccalaureate from a regionally accredited institution

-- if you received your Bachelor’s degree in a country outside of the United States, we require that you provide professional transcript evaluations by an independent educational evaluating service from any member of the National Association of Credential Evaluation Services or the Association of International Credential Evaluators, Inc. Please see our FAQs for additional information.
+- Note: If you received your Bachelor’s degree in a country outside of the United States, we require that you provide professional transcript evaluations.
+Please see our FAQs for additional information.

 - A cumulative GPA of 3.0 or higher in your Bachelors degree

-- Please see our FAQs for additional information if you did not receive a 3.0 or higher in your Bachelors degree.
+- If you did not receive a 3.0 or higher in your Bachelor’s degree, please see our FAQs for additional information.

-- Completion of all of the prerequisite courses listed below with a letter grade of C or higher.
-Note: Courses must be completed by December 31st preceding the program start date.
-AP test scores are not accepted.
+- Completion of all of the prerequisite courses listed below with a letter grade of C or higher:

 - Statistics